 This section is organized to support a comprehensive understanding of the Capability Discovery API design.
 It specifies the definition of all resources, definition of all data structures, and definitions of all operations permitted on the specified resources.

+This Network API includes operations that will enable a client to manage its service capabilities as well as to retrieve service capabilities for a single contact, or for a list of contacts.
+The list of contacts in this case can be either an ad-hoc created list of contacts that is included in the body of the request, or a predefined list of contacts, e.g. stored on a server via [REST_NetAPI_AddressBook], which is identified by its list Id.

 Common data types, naming conventions, fault definitions and namespaces are defined in [REST_NetAPI_Common].

 The remainder of this document is structured as follows: